ms/buildtogether.tech/tooling/index.md

 teammates.
 The second was justified because we didn't want to hire people who were too stupid or stubborn to program efficiently.

-Over the years, I've been surprised by how strongly some programmers resist using a debugger.
+Over the years, I've been surprised by how few programmers know how to use a debugger <cite>Beller2018</cite>.
 The reason can't be the five or ten minutes it takes to learn how to use one---that pays for itself almost immediately.
 The only explanation I've been able to come up with is that some people *enjoy* being inefficient.
 Typing in `print` statements and paging through screens of output lets them feel like they're being productive, when in fact they're just being busy (which isn't the same thing at all).
 If your brain needs a break (which it sometimes will), then take a break: stretch your legs, stare out a window, practice your juggling, or do whatever else you can to take your mind away from your problem for a few minutes.
 Don't drag out the process of finding and fixing your bug by using sloppy technique just to let your brain idle for a while.

 And by the way: if you're allowed to choose your teammates at the start of the course, treat it like a job interview.
 Ask the people you think you might want